amorales187/DH150/Assignments/A06/README.md

 * A new undergraduate with high technical literacy and wants to browse and search for other reports in her community.
 * An elderly woman with low technical literacy and wants to submit reports quickly and effortlessly.

-Here is more information on my [personas and scenarios](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A05/README.md).
+Here is more information on the [personas and scenarios](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A05/README.md).